 Mage Abilities by Specialization

-With Mists of Pandaria each spec of Mage gets a set of unique abilities that they will gain over time.
-Only Arcane Mages get Arcane Blast, for example.
-The following section is for abilities common to all mages.
-These spec abilities are in addition the regular abilties that all mages get.
+Each spec of Mage gets a set of unique abilities that they gain as they level.
+(Only Arcane Mages get Arcane Blast, for example.)
+These spec abilities are in addition the regular abilities that all mages get.

 |Arcane Spec||Fire Spec||Frost Spec|